By Jamie Lloyd

 Accounting and Finance for Managers is another module which helps students learn about wider business activities.
 Again, many worry about mathematical ability, but there is nothing to be concerned about, you will only ever need to add, subtract, multiply and divide.
 This is assessed by an exam with a related case study so by reading the case study you can often do much of the maths before the exam to practice.

 Analysis for Decision Making is the most mathematical module.
 There are two streams of this module, one for those who did A-level maths (A stream), and one for those who didn’t (B stream).
 The only difference here is that those who didn’t do maths have two lectures a week rather than one.
-This means if _MG_8540you’re not comfortable with maths there is lots of time to go through things slowly, along with tutorials, which are amazing at helping you really grasp theories.
+This means if you’re not comfortable with maths there is lots of time to go through things slowly, along with tutorials, which are amazing at helping you really grasp theories.
 However, this doesn’t require you to be a maths expert, and that’s why you can take two sides of A4 filled with your own notes into the exam!

 Every student has an unrestricted module choice in first year; I took Business Challenges which is a really great option for Business Management students.
 It consists of four challenges, all group work based, and you will be randomly assigned to one.
 After a couple of introductory lectures, you are in complete control, with no more lectures it is up to your group to work together to complete your tasks.
 Assessment comes in the form of a reflective essay from yourself about your experience, and a presentation as a group.